infinispan/infinispan-playground-embedded-hotrod/README.md

-infinispan-playground-embedded-hotrod
+Infinispan Embedded Hot Rod Server
 =====================================

-Infinispan Playground Embedded HotRod Server
+This project demonstrates how to add a Hot Rod server on top of an embedded Infininispan cache manager.